 If you are receiving classroom instruction in a language that is not your native tongue, you may sometimes experience foreign language anxiety.
-Like other forms of anxiety in general, foreign language anxiety stems from feelings of uneasiness and self-doubt, and, unsurprisingly, it’s easy to fall into a state of anxiousness when you’re surrounded by a language you may not be fluent in.
-So how can you avoid that and reduce foreign language anxiety?
+Forms of anxiety like this stem from feelings of uneasiness and self-doubt; unsurprisingly, it’s easy to fall into a state of anxiousness when you’re surrounded by a language you may not be fluent in.
+So, how can you foster a learning environment that can ease anxiety for English Language Learners (ELLs)?

-In this article, we’ll cover what foreign language anxiety is and how it’s diagnosed, focusing on how to reduce foreign language anxiety both in the classroom and during test-taking.
+In this article, we’ll cover what foreign language anxiety is and how it’s diagnosed, focusing on how teachers can reduce foreign language anxiety in the classroom and in standardized testing.

 What is Foreign Language Anxiety?